Hunter Jones (ice hockey)

-Hunter Jones (born September 21, 2000) is a Canadian professional ice hockey goaltender for the Trois-Rivières Lions of the ECHL while under contract to the Laval Rocket of the American Hockey League (AHL).
+Hunter Jones (born September 21, 2000) is a Canadian professional ice hockey player who is a goaltender for Laval Rocket of the American Hockey League (AHL).
 He was selected in the second round, 59th overall, by the Minnesota Wild in the 2019 NHL entry draft.

 Early life

 Jones was born in Brantford, Ontario, Canada.
 He began playing hockey at a young age and quickly rose through the ranks of the minor hockey system.
 His youth team was the Mississauga Reps U15 AAA of the Greater Toronto Hockey League (GTHL).

 Playing career

 Junior

 Jones began his junior hockey career with the Stouffville Spirit of the Ontario Junior Hockey League (OJHL) in 2016–17.
 He played in 16 games for the Spirit, posting a 2.74 goals against average and .917 save percentage.

 After one season with the Spirit, Jones was drafted by the Peterborough Petes of the Ontario Hockey League (OHL).
 He joined the Petes in 2017–18 and appeared in 15 games, posting a 5.14 goals against average and .866 save percentage.

 While facing struggles in his first season with the Petes, Jones rebounded in 2018–19.
 In 57 games, he posted a 3.31 goals against average and .902 save percentage.
 He was named the Petes' most improved player and was selected to play in the 2019 CHL/NHL Top Prospects Game.

 In his final major junior season with the Petes in 2019–20, Jones was named OHL's Goaltender of the Month in October 2019, after recording an 8-1-0-0 record with a 2.34 goals against average, .923 save percentage and one shutout over nine games.